Gokwe North District

-Copper Queen (Sanyati) mine is located in ward 22.
-Zenda mine is also found in ward 22.
-Matize school is located 11 km north east of Copper Queen mine.Matize is one of the most beautiful villages of ward 22.People started settling in the area soon after independence.
+The Copper Queen (Sanyati) mine is located in ward 22.
+The Zenda mine is also found in ward 22.
+The Matize school is located 11 km north east of Copper Queen mine.
+Matize is one of the most beautiful villages of ward 22.
+People started settling in the area soon after independence.
 The local VaShangwe came from within the district from places such as Chinyenyetu, Kuwirirana, Nyamazengwe and Mudzongwe.
 People of the Karanga dialect came mainly from Shurugwi, Chivi, Gutu, Chirimuhanzu,Mberengwa and Zvishavane.
 Matize village thrives on cattle products, cotton and maize farming.
-Recently gold mine claims have been pegged with artisanal miners (makorokoza/maShurugwi) cashing in on the precious metal.
-Matize village does not have a secondary school.
-The nearest secondary school is Kamhonde across Sanyati river in Makonde, Mashonaland West, this also applies to the nearest health center (Kamhonde clinic).
+Recently gold mine claims have been pegged with artisanal miners (makorokoza/maShurugwi).
+Matize village does not have a secondary school; the nearest secondary school is Kamhonde across Sanyati river in Makonde, Mashonaland West, this also applies to the nearest health center (Kamhonde clinic).

 Matize village falls under the jurisdiction of Headman Makore of the Shava totem.
-The paramount chief is Chireya also of the Shava totem.
+The paramount chief is Chireya, also of the Shava totem.

-Geography of Matize village.
-The village is located in the Sanyati Valley.
-The latitude being 900m above sea level.
-The vegetation is dominated by Mopane, Mupfuti baobab,muvanga and mutondo trees.
-Matize is blessed with many streams which are tributaries of the Sanyati River.
-These includes Matize, Mapfuti,Bowapuwa and Nyahondo.
+Matize is located in the Sanyati Valley.
+The latitude is 900 m above sea level.
+The vegetation is dominated by Mopane, Mupfuti baobab, muvanga and mutondo trees.
+There are any streams which are tributaries of the Sanyati River.
+These include Matize, Mapfuti, Bowapuwa and Nyahondo.

-Neighboring villages includes Mutukanyi, Mutivura, Ronga, Nyaurungwe and across Sanyati river Chirariro and Kamhonde in Mashonaland West.
+Neighboring villages include Mutukanyi, Mutivura, Ronga, Nyaurungwe and across Sanyati river Chirariro and Kamhonde in Mashonaland West.